 It depends.
 If you have been arrested for a bailable offence then you can get bail from the police.
-If you are arrested for a non-bailable offence, there are only some offences for which an officer in charge of a police station can release you on bail.
+But if you are arrested for a non-bailable offence then the police cannot release you on bail.

-99. Is it important to know what a 'bailable' offence is and what a 'non-bailable' offence is?
+99. Is it important to know what is a "bailable" and "non-bailable" offence?

 Yes.
 Bailable offences are less serious offences in which bail is a right.
 In such cases you must get bail immediately from the police.
-Non-bailable offences are serious offences where bail is a privilege.
-For most of these offences, only the courts can grant bail save a few exceptions where even the police can grant bail.
+Non-bailable offences are serious offences where bail is a privilege and only the courts can grant it.

-100. Is it impossible to get bail if I am accused of a non-bailable offence?
+100. Will I never get bail if I am accused of a non-bailable offence?

 No, not necessarily.
 You can get bail even for non-bailable offences.
 You have to make an application for bail before the court.
-The court will look at the seriousness of the offence, whether you will run away if released on bail or whether you will threaten witnesses or tamper with the evidence.
+The court will look at the seriousness of the offence, whether you will run away if released on bail, whether you will threaten witnesses or tamper with the evidence.
 If the court feels that you will not do any of the above then it will grant you bail.